MagneticWool/Udacity-P6/README.md

 My data visualization explores the mean batting averages and mean homerun scores by baseball players as a function of the players being right-handed, left-handed or ambidextrous.
 The visualization shows that although right-handed players are a majority they have the lowest average homerun score.

 ## Design:
 The visualization should explore the relationship between handedness and results.
-Possibly using bar charts and with buttons to change plots.
+Bar charts will be used as these are easy to interpret and buttons will change plots.
 In my initial draft I included a scatter plot of player heights with a bar chart of weights but feedback made me realize that the data was superfluous to the point being made.
 I got goog feedback on the bar charts and decided to show all plots this way.

 ## Feedback: